anamikaagrawal123/multitier-vpc-bastion-host/README.md

 the public or private networks to the app VSIs is denied.

 VPC Security Group and network ACL rules are applied to:
-- Allow only inbound SSH access to the bastion host from Schematics
 - Allow only inbound SSH access to the app VSIs from the bastion host
 - Allow only inbound HTTP access on port 8080 from the public load-balancer to the blue VSIs
-- Allow only inbound Mongodb access on port 27017 from the blue VSIs to the green VSIs
 - Outbound access is enabled for both blue and green VSIs for DNS and software installation
 - All other inbound and outbound traffic to the bastion host and app VSIs is denied by both ACLs and Security groups

 To mitigate the security risks of SSH connections over the public network to the bastion hosts and VSIs, the network
-Access Control List (ACL) rules and security groups are configured to only allow SSH access from the CIDR ranges used by the Schematics service.
-Access from all other public addresses is denied.
-If SSH access is desired from a public CIDR other than the Schematics service, an input value for
+Access Control List (ACL) rules and security groups are configured to allow SSH access to the bastion host.
-`ssh_source_cidr_override` should be specified at execution time.

-If used with standalone Terraform, `ssh_source_cidr_override` is set by default to open access with the CIDR "0.0.0.0/0".
-To limit access to a specific source IP address or CIDR, configure a restrictive CIDR.

 ### Bastion host SSH configuration
 The example and Terraform modules are supplied 'as is' and only seek to implement a 'reasonable' set of best practices for bastion host configuration.